 The Main Signs of Hair Loss in Men

-As part of the hair growth cycle, your head will naturally shed some 50-100 strands of hair every day, which is about 0.05% of your total hair.
-This is a normal part of your hair cycle, and these hairs will be replaced by shiny new ones regenerating in your scalp.
+As part of the hair growth cycle, your head will naturally shed 50-100 strands of hair every day, which is about 0.05% of your total hair.
+This is a normal part of your hair cycle, and these hairs will be replaced by shiny new ones in your scalp.

 If your hair is changing and you’re losing hair at a faster rate than usual, it’s not always noticeable at first.
 Some early signs of hair loss include: